Same-sex marriage in Slovenia

-Same-sex marriage in Slovenia has been legal since 9 July 2022 in accordance with a ruling from the Constitutional Court of Slovenia.
-The court ruled that the ban on same-sex marriages violated the Constitution of Slovenia and gave the Slovenian Parliament six months to amend the law to align with the ruling, although the decision took effect immediately.
-The National Assembly passed legislation on 4 October 2022, which was overridden by the National Council one week later, but reconfirmed with a final vote in the National Assembly on 18 October 2022.

-Slovenia was the first country of former Yugoslavia to legalise same-sex marriage, the 18th in Europe, and the 31st worldwide.
+Same-sex marriage has been legal in Slovenia since 9 July 2022, following a ruling by the Constitutional Court of Slovenia.
+The court had ruled that the ban on same-sex marriages violated the Constitution of Slovenia and gave the Parliament six months to amend the law to align with the ruling, although the decision took effect immediately after publication.
+The National Assembly passed legislation to align with the court ruling on 4 October 2022, though it was vetoed by the National Council one week later.
+This veto was overridden by the National Assembly on 18 October, and the law went into effect on 31 January 2023.
+Polling suggests that a majority of Slovenes support the legal recognition of same-sex marriage.
+Slovenia was the first country of former Yugoslavia, the eighteenth in Europe and the 31st in the world to allow same-sex couples to marry.
 Previously, a bill to legalize same-sex marriage had been approved by Parliament on 3 March 2015; however, it was rejected in a referendum on 20 December 2015.

-Previously, Slovenia recognized partnerships providing same-sex partners with all of the legal rights of marriage, with the exception of joint adoption and in vitro fertilisation.
-These unions were established in February 2017 but closed off following the legalization or same-sex marriage.
-Between 2006 and 2017, Slovenia had recognized a more limited form of registered partnerships for same-sex couples, which gave same-sex partners access to pension and property rights.
+From 2017 to 2022, Slovenia recognized same-sex partnerships providing all of the legal rights of marriage with the exception of joint adoption and in vitro fertilisation.
+These unions were established in February 2017 but closed off following the legalization of same-sex marriage in 2022.
+From 2006 to 2017, Slovenia recognized a more limited form of registered partnerships for same-sex couples, which gave partners access to property and some inheritance rights.

 Partnerships

 Registration of Same-Sex Partnerships Act 2005

-A comprehensive registered partnership bill passed its first reading in Parliament in July 2004, but was rejected during its second reading in March 2005.
-The bill would have provided for all of the rights of marriage except for joint adoption rights.
+A comprehensive registered partnership bill passed its first reading in Parliament in July 2004, but was rejected at second reading in March 2005.
+The bill would have provided for all of the rights of marriage except for joint adoption.